wasiuopeoluwa93/STX-Identity-Finance/README.md

 - Introduce staking mechanisms to back under-collateralized loans.
 - Expand verifier roles to support more use cases such as reputation-based access control.

-## Commit Message
-"Implemented a reputation-based lending and identity verification protocol with dynamic credit scoring, loan processing, and governance functionalities in Clarity."